|Type of medicine||Antipsychotic|

 - If you have a heart condition or blood vessel disease.

-- If you have liver or prostate problems.
+- If you have liver, kidney, or prostate problems.

 - If you have breathing problems.

-- If you have any of the following: epilepsy, depression, diabetes, Parkinson's disease, glaucoma, or myasthenia gravis (this is a condition causing muscle weakness).
+- If you have any of the following: diabetes, epilepsy, Parkinson's disease, depression, glaucoma, or myasthenia gravis (this is a condition causing muscle weakness).

-- If you have ever had jaundice (yellowing of your skin and the whites of your eyes), or a blood disorder.
+- If you have ever had jaundice (yellowing of your skin and the whites of your eyes).

 - If you have a condition called phaeochromocytoma (a tumour on your adrenal gland).